|MEETING PLACE:||Harry Reid International Airport, Las Vegas, NV|

-In the morning you board the jet boat for the journey downstream to Lake Mead.
-From here you travel by van shuttle (approximately 3-hour ride) to the Las Vegas McCarran International Airport.
+In the morning you board the jet boat for the journey (1 hour, 40 mile ride) downstream to Pearce Ferry on Lake Mead.
+From here you travel by van shuttle (approximately 3-hour ride) to the Harry Reid International Airport, Las Vegas, NV.
 Expect to be there between 1:00 and 3:00 PM.
 Due to possible traffic delays and security checks we do not recommend you reserve a flight for departure prior to 5:00 PM.

 Included in Trip Cost

-- Transportation by van and plane from Las Vegas McCarran International Airport to Bar 10 Ranch
+- Transportation by van and plane from Harry Reid International Airport, Las Vegas, NV to Bar 10 Ranch

 - Ranch activities including horseback riding, skeet shooting, hiking, ATV (additional cost), etc.

 - Lodging at Bar 10 Ranch

 - Helicopter ride from Bar 10 Ranch to Whitmore Wash

 - All meals from lunch on day 1 through lunch on the last day

 - One waterproof bag to hold your gear for the trip (approximate sealed size: 22” tall x 14” diameter; 3386 cu in; 55 L).